mlcommons/tiny/v0.1/README.md

 **Q:** Will accuracy be measured?

 **A:** Yes accuracy will be measure on the device under test.
 This will ensure the validity of results in the closed division.
 In the open division accuracy must remain within a threshold  of the reference model.
-The threshold is defined by then benchmark.
+The threshold is defined by the benchmark.
 ##

 **Q:** Do you require that submissions use TFLite for Micro/Mbed for the closed division?

-**A:** No. The submitter can use the framework of their choice and implement any optimizations.
+**A:** No. The submitter can use the framework of their choice and implement any post training optimizations including post training quantization.
 The reference benchmarks use TFLite for Micro/Mbed for portability.
 ##

 **Q:** Can I submit with X device?